 Price

-Note: Class sessions run 2-week and 5-week and are purchased as a “session only,” not individual classes.
+Note: Class sessions run 5 weeks and are purchased as a “session only,” not individual classes.

 Prerequisite